8th Grade Parent Night

 As a reminder, courses that are in the course plan beyond next school year can be changed and will be reviewed annually.
 Only the courses students have planned for NEXT school year will be locked in after meeting with a counselor.

 Planning for High School and Graduation

-As you plan for Freshman Year, you only need to follow the recommendations of your 8th grade teachers and counselor in order to be on track to meet high school graduation requirements.
+As you plan for your freshman year, follow the recommendations of your 8th grade teachers and counselor in order to be on track to meet high school graduation requirements.
 Some students like to plan ahead by starting a 4-year Plan.
 Your focus should be on selecting the appropriate courses for a successful first year of high school.
 Counselors will assist students each year as they plan for their graduation requirements.